succinctlabs/sp1/book/generating-proofs/advanced.md

 ## Execution Only

 We recommend that during development of large programs (> 1 million cycles) that you do not generate proofs each time.
-Instead, you should have your script only execute the program with the RISC-V runtime and read `stdout`.
+Instead, you should have your script only execute the program with the RISC-V runtime and read `public_values`.
 Here is an example:

 ```rust,noplayground
 use sp1_sdk::{ProverClient, SP1Stdin};